Tana Mongeau is the stage name of Tana Marie Mongeau, an American rapper and YouTube star. She is widely known for her YouTube storytelling videos.

 This means she needs to use her vast reach to generate income from other sources, for example, her wine label “Dizzy” and her influential celebrity status.

-Her last home boasted 6000 square feet of living space with 6 bedrooms and 6 bathrooms.
+Her last home boasted 6000 square feet of living space with six bedrooms and six bathrooms.
 It also had an Olympic-sized swimming pool in the backyard.

-Tana sold her home in 2019 and purchased a new property, however, she has kept this property under greater wraps, with no disclosure on her new home.
+Tana sold her home in 2019 and purchased a new property.
+However, she has kept this property under greater wraps, with no disclosure of her new home.